colinswrath/WindsOfTheNorth/gameplayguide/creatingcharacter.markdown

 </style>

 <div style="text-align: center;">
-While the literal process of creating your character has not changed much, there are other things to consider *while* creating your character.
+While the literal process of creating your character has not changed much, there are other things to consider while creating your character.
 <br>
-Skyrim has always embraced the view that you should be able to just venture out and kind of do things without number crunching your character.
-While this is very much still true, you should at least have an idea of the type of build you want to make.
+Skyrim has always embraced the idea that you should be able to venture out and do things without meticulously number-crunching your character.
+While this is still very much true, you should at least have a general idea of the type of build you want to make.
 </div>
 <br>

 # Starting a New Game
 ---

-Upon starting a new game, you should see a popup asking if you would like to skip the normal introduction (courtesy of [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953)).
+Upon starting a new game, you will see a popup asking if you would like to skip the normal introduction (courtesy of [Optional Quick Start](https://www.nexusmods.com/skyrimspecialedition/mods/63953)).

 <div class="centerdiv">
     <img alt="" src="../assets/siteImages/popup.webp" style="margin-right: 0.5%;" class="dropshadow responsive-img smallimage">